-Couple Separated For First Time In 73 Years Tugs At Canada's Heartstrings
+Couple Separated For First Time In 73 Years Tug At Canada's Heartstrings

 Their daughter Dianne Phillips is upset that her father is being moved to a different nursing home with little notice just before Christmas.
 Her mom here waving goodbye @Global_NB pic.twitter.com/FDqZS5urno— SSteeves - Global (@SSteevesG) December 18, 2017

 "I feel people need to know what a flawed system we have in place.
-Two words describe it 'unethical and cruel,'" Audrey Goodine, 89, said in a Facebook post, according to Toronto Metro News.
+Two words describe it 'unethical and cruel,' " Audrey Goodine, 89, said in a Facebook post, according to Toronto Metro News.

 "This should never take place to another human again," she declared.